Operations and Support Domain

 The principles that help guide the selection of components that support the entire DHS infrastructure include:

-- Future growth - the components need to provide for DHS' current and future demands.
+- Future Growth — The components needed to provide for DHS' current and future demands.

 - Use of COTS — this has many advantages as it decreases compatibility issues, provides a larger customer base for support, and allows for concentration on DHS' business requirements rather than software installation and maintenance.